activist-org/activist/services/filescan/README.md

 - **System-level logging and observability**
   - Implemented: INFO-level logging for scan requests (filename, size, content_type), scan responses (status, malware_detected, detail, source), and WARNING/ERROR for 400/503.

   - No log contents are logged elsewhere.
-Logs go to stderr (also visible in Docker filescan container logs).
+Logs go to `stderr` (also visible in Docker filescan container logs).

 - **OpenAPI / API documentation**
   - FastAPI provides basic OpenAPI documentation by default.
 When the `filescan` container is built and running, this documentation can be previewed at

   ```bash
   http://localhost:9101/docs
   ```

-  - Need to check if the project-wide OpenAPI stuff integrates this filescan doc.
+  - Need to check if the project-wide OpenAPI configuration integrates this filescan doc.

 - **Quarantine volume for violating files**
-  - Establish a dedicated, access-controlled quarantine storage location (volume or bucket) for files where malware or CSAM is detected.
+  - Establish a dedicated, access-controlled quarantine storage location (volume or bucket) for files where malware is detected.
   - This service uses the `FILESCAN_QUARANTINE_DIR` environment variable to determine the on-disk quarantine directory (default `/var/filescan/quarantine`) and, when `malware_detected` is `true`, writes the uploaded bytes there under a generated `quarantine_id`.
   - The `/scan` response for detected files includes `quarantine_id` (and `quarantine_available: true`) so that operators can correlate API responses with quarantined files, while the exact filesystem path is only recorded in logs.
   - Need to revisit this volume mapping when we deploy.
 Best solution would map to a hardened, secured storage place that can safely store malware/other quarantined files.